Live-in care FAQs

 A good standard and quality care provision should be about enabling your independence.
 Rather than taking over from you, the live-in carer will enable you to complete the tasks yourself – if that’s what you want to do.

-At the initial meeting with your local Helping Hands care manager, you will be asked about your preferences and routines which will form the basis of what we call your ‘person-centred support plan’.
+At the initial meeting with your local Bluebird Care manager, you will be asked about your preferences and routines which will form the basis of what we call your ‘person-centred support plan’.
 This will be written from your point of view, outlining exactly what you like to do each day – and how you like things to be done.

 No matter how big or small these requirements are, they help to build a picture of the type of daily support you require and, maybe more importantly, the type of person who would suit you best.